userwizz/JRoboRest/README.md

 # JRoboRest
 Project for Robot Framework (robotframework.org) self studies.
 Focusing to basic functionalities of test frame + web testing.
-Follows RoboRest project but this time using Java instead of Python.
+Follows my own RoboRest project but this time I use Java with Robot FW instead of Python.